WHAT DO YOU CHARGE FOR RECORDING / MIXING / MASTERING?

 CAN I BRING A PHOTOGRAPHER / VIDEOGRAPHER WITH ME TO THE STUDIO?

-Yes, absolutely!
-Keep in mind, however, that a recording session is first and foremost for recording amazing performances.
+Yes, however, keep in mind that a recording session is first and foremost about recording amazing performances.
 Cameras can be a big distraction when trying to get an emotionally captivating vocal take, or nail a guitar solo!
-Please ask that your photo/video crew be discreet!
+Please ask that your photo/video crew be discreet, and please ask us ahead of your session if you plan on bringing videographers or photographers!

 WHAT GENRES OF MUSIC DO YOU RECORD?
 DO YOU HAVE A SPECIALTY OR PREFERENCE?

 We love and record all genres of music!
-We tend to specialize in rock, indie, country, folk, jazz, pop-rock, punk, and Americana projects, but we've recorded just about every genre you can imagine, from jazz to rap to country to traditional Native American prayer chants, to Celtic bagpipe tunes, to simple voiceover projects -seriously, we're down for anything, so BRING IT ON!
+We tend to specialize in rock, indie, country, folk, pop, pop-rock, and Americana projects, but we've recorded just about every genre you can imagine, from jazz to rap to country to traditional Native American prayer chants, to Celtic bagpipe tunes, to simple voiceover projects - seriously, we're down for anything, so BRING IT ON!

 DO YOU RECORD HIP HOP / RAP?